PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "The good guys always win Rattick.
 In the end, they always do," said Relan, as if it was a sacred pledge.

 "Only in the the songs," said Rattick.
 A shiver danced Relan's spine.
 Because, for the first time, he believed the thief.
 Tears welled in his eyes.
-He might not be the hero he set out to be, but he resolved right there that he would meet his end like a hero.
+He might not be the hero he set out to be.
+It may be that Boltac was right and they weren't getting out of this alive, but he resolved right there that, no matter what, *he* would meet his end like a hero.

 Behind Rattick and his prisoner, ten Orcs pushed into the room and formed a cordon around the door.
-They passed to let Samga through.
+They opened to let Samga through.
 As Relan watched this, he realized, by comparison, how much more refined the Orc Samga, was.
 It was as if he was a slightly different animal all together.
-Recongnizable as part of the same genus, but not the same species.
+Recognizable as part of the same genus, but not the same species.
 The ones guarding the door were more animal.
-The snorted and scuffled their claws against the tile.
-They payed careful attention to Asarah.
+They snorted and scuffled their claws against the tile.
+They paid careful attention to Asarah.
 And one of them, staring with unblinking, hollow, black eyes, drooled a little while he watched her.

-Dimsbury waved a hand his creatures were silenced.
+Dimsbury waved a hand and his creatures were silenced.

 "So," he said to Boltac, "What brings such and unlikely and unprepared hero to the depths of my lair?"